OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 ![](Images/Fig01.png)
 4. Inspect the high-level structure of the new project that has just been created.
 Note that the source file at the root of the project named **MainActivity.cs** contains the code which initializes the app's user interface.
 You should also understand that the source file in the **Resources/layouts** folder named **Main.axml** provides a layout of controls that is used by the app's user interface.
 ![](Images/Fig02.png)
-6. Right-click on the **XamarinLab** project and select Properties to display the project property dialog.
+5. Right-click on the **XamarinLab** project and select Properties to display the project property dialog.
 On the **Application** tab, you should see that are three settings named (1) **Compile using Android version**, (2) **Minimum Android to target**, and (3) **Target Android version**.
 Configure each of these three settings with a value of **API Level 19 (Xamarin.Android v4.4 support)**.
 ![](Images/Fig03.png)
-7. Navigate to the **Android Manifest** tab and update the **Application name** from **XamarinLab** to **Xamarin Lab**.
+6. Navigate to the **Android Manifest** tab and update the **Application name** from **XamarinLab** to **Xamarin Lab**.
 ![](Images/Fig04.png)
-8. Navigate to the **Android Option** tab and take a quikc look at the default settings.
+7. Navigate to the **Android Option** tab and take a quick look at the default settings.
 There is no need to actually change anything.
 ![](Images/Fig05.png)
-9. Save your changes and close the project properties dialog.
+8. Save your changes and close the project properties dialog.
-10. Locate the Android layout file named **Main.axml** in the **Resources/layouts** folder.
+9. Locate the Android layout file named **Main.axml** in the **Resources/layouts** folder.
-11. Double-click on **Main.axml** to open it in the Xamarin Android layout designer.
+10. Double-click on **Main.axml** to open it in the Xamarin Android layout designer.
 ![](Images/Fig06.png)
-12. select the button in the layout designer and .
+11. Select the button in the layout designer and then display the Visual Studio property sheet so you can view the button's properties. using the property sheet, update the **id** property of the button to **@+id/cmdGetContacts** and also update the **text** property to **Get Contacts** as shown in the following screenshot.
 ![](Images/Fig07.png)
-13. Press the **{F5}** key to begin a debugging session.
+12. Press the **{F5}** key to begin a debugging session.
 The app should take a bit to start but then it should begin to run in the Ripple Android emulator which runs inside the Chrome browser.
-14. Click the **Get Contacts** button and make sure you see the "hello world" message.
+13. Click the **Get Contacts** button and make sure you see the "hello world" message.
 ![](Images/Fig08.png)
-15. The final AXML code should look like this.
+14. Switch over to code view in the Android layout designer.
+The final AXML code that has been generated should match the AXML in the following code listing.

 		<?xml version="1.0" encoding="utf-8"?>
 		<LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"